kdeldycke/meta-package-manager/docs/contributing.md

 You can still provides invaluable information.
 Open a new issue and document there a couple of CLI calls and its output to your manager.
 With this a contributor or maintainer can attempt a blind implementation.
-From there we'll collectively iterate until we reach a useable level.
+From there we'll collectively iterate until we reach a usable level.

 This is often the best approach as it sometimes hard to create the same environment as the users.